 Though I love my Wool&Prince tees, I’d rather not beat them up when working out, having a beach day, or going on a rigorous hike.
 That’s where my Bluffworks Tresholds come in.
 They’re made from polyester and elastane and are meant for high-intensity activities.

 Versatile Athletic Shorts: Olivers All Over

-When I’m washing my travel pants or need something to wear when I’m working out or swimming, I throw on my All Overs.
+I throw on my All Overs when washing my travel pants or need something to wear while working out or swimming.
 They’re comfortable, can be worn out on the town, and take up barely any space in my bag.
 They make my minimalist wardrobe all the more versatile.

-I’m a bit addicted to the Give-N-Gos; they’re the only underwear I’ll ever buy.
-When minimalist traveling, I cycle between three pairs of the Give ‘n’ Gos and wash them frequently.
-If needed, I can stretch their usage an extra day or two between washes.
+I’m addicted to my Mack Weldons; they’re the only underwear I ever want to wear.
+When minimalist traveling, I cycle between three pairs of these and wash them frequently.
+I can stretch their usage an extra day or two between washes if needed.

 Super-Comfortable Socks: Darn Tough No Show (2)

 When I find a product I love, I sing its praises.
-That said, my Darn Toughs are so delightful — so utterly comfortable — that I’m going to give you some advice: buy these socks.
+That said, my Darn Toughs are so delightful — so utterly comfortable — that I will give you some advice: buy these socks.
 When traveling, I bring one pair of crew socks and two no-shows.
-I, of course, wash them regularly.
+I wash them regularly, usually by hand.

 In the world of extreme minimalist travel, real estate inside my bag is at a premium.
-To maximize the space, I use a big packing cube to store my clothing, and a small one for my socks, shorts, and undies.
-The cubes compress my clothing into the tightest space possible.
+To maximize the space, I use a packing cube to store my clothing.
+My functional TOM BIHN cube also doubles as a shoulder bag when used in conjunction with a shoulder strap.

 Lightweight Down Jacket: Arc’teryx Cerium LT